bwhitmore95046/cogniven_code/README.md

     - cogniven_gamelinks: Cogniven-specific block to supply links to games.
     - cogniven_webform: Customizations for the Webform module to collect specific data

  - Imaiy contains the code for the game Battle for Imaiy with a screenshot included in repo.
-No artwork is inlcluded.
+No other artwork is inlcluded.